ksinha49/ai-workloads/README.md

 - `vector-db` – manages Milvus collections and search Lambdas
 - `rag-retrieval` – retrieval functions and API endpoints for summarization or entity extraction
 - `summarization` – Step Function workflow orchestrating file processing and summary generation
+- `prompt-engine` – renders templates from DynamoDB and forwards them to the router
 - `llm-router` – routes prompts via heuristic, predictive and cascading strategies to Amazon Bedrock or local Ollama
 - `llm-invocation` – forwards OpenAI-style requests to a specific LLM backend
 - `knowledge-base` – ingest text snippets and query them through the retrieval stack